-Before his return to CBS Sports, Fouts worked for ABC Sports from 1997 to 2008 as an analyst alongside Keith Jackson.
+Before his return to CBS Sports, Fouts worked for ABC Sports from 1997 to 2008 as an analyst alongside broadcasting icons Brent Musburger and Keith Jackson.
 He served as play-by-play announcer for ABC’s coverage of Pac-10 college football (2006-2007).
 Before that, Fouts spent two years working with Al Michaels and Dennis Miller as an analyst on ABC’s “Monday Night Football” before returning to call college games.

-Fouts' 31-year broadcasting credits include covering the Super Bowl, Pro Bowl, Rose Bowl, Sugar Bowl, Aloha Bowl, ABC's Superstars, NFL's "Air it Out," ABC's "Battle of the Gridiron Greats," "John Madden's Super Bowl Special" and the NFL Playoffs.
+Fouts' broadcasting credits include covering the Super Bowl, Pro Bowl, Rose Bowl, Sugar Bowl, Aloha Bowl, Holiday Bowl, ABC's Superstars, NFL's "Air it Out," ABC's "Battle of the Gridiron Greats," "John Madden's Super Bowl Special" and the NFL Playoffs.
+He also has worked as an analyst for Westwood One Radio and Sports USA Radio NFL broadcasts.
 In 1998 he made his big-screen debut when he and partner Brent Musburger portrayed themselves in the hit film "The Waterboy," starring Adam Sandler.

-Before joining ABC Sports in 1997, Fouts served for three years as sports anchor for KPIX-TV in San Francisco, where his work earned him two local Emmy Awards.
+Before joining ABC Sports in 1997, Fouts served for three years as sports anchor for KPIX-TV in San Francisco, where his work earned him two Emmy Awards.
 In addition to his nightly sports reports, he anchored the "Bay to Breakers" and the San Francisco Marathon, and was host of the popular "Hidden Hikes" series.
-Fouts also hosted his own Sunday night show, "Game Day with Dan Fouts," and handled play-by-play for the San Francisco 49ers pre-season games.
-He also has done play-by-play for the then-San Diego Chargers pre-season broadcasts.
+Fouts also hosted his own Sunday night show, "Game Day with Dan Fouts," and handled play-by-play for the San Francisco 49ers preseason games.
+He also done both play-by-play and color analysis over the years for the Chargers preseason broadcasts.

 A native of San Francisco, Fouts first gained national attention as a record-setting quarterback for the Ducks at the University of Oregon, where he and teammate Ahmad Rashad played under future NFL coaches George Seifert and John Robinson.
 He was elected to the university's Hall of Fame in 1992 and named Alumni Man of the Year in 1993.
 Drafted by the San Diego Chargers in 1973, Fouts began his rookie season alongside the legendary Johnny Unitas, who had left the Baltimore Colts and was playing in his final year in the NFL.
 By the late-1970s Fouts had become one of the top quarterbacks in the league.

-Fouts was among the first athletes signed to endorse Nike products in the late-1970s and, in 1990, was honored by the company when they named a building after him at the Nike World Headquarters Walk of Fame in Beaverton, Ore.
-Other honors he has received include being named to the San Diego Hall of Champions Hall of Fame (1989), San Diego Chargers Hall of Fame, University of Oregon Hall of Fame, State of Oregon Sports Hall of Fame (1992), and San Francisco Bay Area (1997) Sports Hall of Fame.
+Fouts was among the first athletes signed to endorse Nike products in the late-1970s and, in 1990, was honored by the company when they named a building after him at the Nike World Headquarters in Beaverton, Ore.
+Other honors he has received include being named to the San Diego Hall of Champions Hall of Fame (1989), San Diego Chargers Hall of Fame, University of Oregon Hall of Fame, State of Oregon Sports Hall of Fame (1992), California Sports Hall of Fame and San Francisco Bay Area Sports Hall of Fame (1997).

-Fouts’ eldest son Dominic passed away in 2012 after a three-year battle with advanced colon cancer.
-In Dominic’s honor, Dan’s daughter Suzanne established the Dominic Fouts Memorial Cancer Fund, a nonprofit organization supporting cancer patients through contributions to the Knight Cancer Institute at Oregon Health and Science University and the Providence Cancer Center in Portland, Ore. and St. Charles Cancer Center in Bend, Ore.
-The Fouts family organizes the annual “Dom Diddy Golf Classic” at Tokatee Golf Club to remember Nick and raise funds for the Dominic Fouts Memorial Cancer Fund.
+Fouts’ eldest son Dominic passed away in 2012 after a three-year battle with colon cancer.
+In Dominic’s honor, Fouts’ daughter Suzanne established the Dominic Fouts Memorial Cancer Fund, a nonprofit organization supporting cancer patients and programs.
+The Fouts family organizes the annual “Dom Diddy Golf Classic,” now in its fifth year, at Tokatee Golf Club to remember Nick and raise funds for the cause.

-Fouts also is the co-host of the annual “Dave and Dan Golf Classic” in Portland, along with fellow Pro Football Hall of Famer Dave Wilcox.
-The tournament has raised more than $4 million in net proceeds over the years for the Children’s Miracle Network.
+Fouts also co-hosted of the annual “Dave and Dan Golf Classic” in Portland for six years, along with fellow Pro Football Hall of Famer Dave Wilcox.
+The tournament has raised more than $4 million in net proceeds for the Children’s Miracle Network.